samusyrjanen/gentrification-project/doc/REPORT.md

 the result could be improved to be more than a proof of concept:

-* Inflation together with its effects on incomes and real estate prices should be taken into account when computing predictions (incomes and prices rise in tandem with inflation, and increases equivalent to general inflation do not indicate gentrification).
+* Inflation together with its effects on incomes and real estate prices should be taken into account when computing predictions.
+Because incomes and prices rise in tandem with inflation, increases equivalent to general inflation do not indicate gentrification or respective decreases a lack of gentrification.
 * The backend should fetch data automatically instead of relying on a human fetching the data.
+Together with [GitHub Actions](https://github.com/features/actions) this would allow data sets to be updated and gentrification predictions computed automatically as often as need be.
 * More data sets should be used.
 For example, statistics about health service usage might help as it's a known fact how the poor are more and more often sick than the rich.